Maps and Statistics

 - Open Space, Park, and Other Open Lands Map (11" x 17")

 Broomfield residents have experienced coyote encounters.
-You can view a map of incidents reported year-to-date August 2013 and one showing all incidents 2009 through August 2013.
+You can view a map of all incidents reported from 2009 to February 2018 and one showing all incidents during 2017.

 The Broomfield Comprehensive Plan, updated in 2016, has the ambitious goal of providing approximately 40% of Broomfield's planning area as open lands.
 The term "open lands" is an umbrella concept that refers to open space, parks, and other types of undeveloped lands such as